RetiredWizard/PyDOS/PyBasic/README.md

 * PyDOS version runs Basic program in place on flash rather than loading into memory
 * added a saved index source code option when saving or loading using the .PGM extension on a program filename, this vastly speeds up subsequent program load times

-* pre-allocation of memory on startup, this seems to reduce the memory allocation errors when attempting to run large basic programs

 * added SOUND freq,duration[,volume] command.
 The Windows code uses the winsound library and the Micropython/Circuit Python implementations assumes the appropriate speaker circuit is connected to the GPIO pin defined in pydos_bcfg.py